 How to configure Cloudflare for HTML caching for WordPress

 One reason for this is that the more plugins and features you use, the more complex it gets – and the harder it gets to resolve issues.
 Another reason is that optimizations are largely done much more efficiently on the Cloudflare edge than by using PHP in WordPress.
-On the Servebolt Cloudflare Business plans you’ll also get Unlimited workers included, which can be leveraged to optimise fonts, resize images and so forth.
+On the Servebolt Cloudflare Business plans you’ll also get Unlimited workers included, which can be leveraged to optimize fonts, resize images, and so forth.

 Method 1.
 HTML caching with Page Rules (Cloudflare Business)

-In this first method you will need a set of rules in the Page Rules section of Cloudflare, that tell Cloudflare how to process various requests.
+In this first method, you will need a set of rules in the Page Rules section of Cloudflare, that tell Cloudflare how to process various requests.
 The first page rule that matches the incoming request is the one that will be applied.

 Explanation for these rules:

-’ for all requests going to anything in the /wp-content/
+Rule 1 enables ‘Cache Everything’ for all requests going to anything in the /wp-content/ folder, this will include your themes and images.

 Rule 3 applies the default policy for the rest of the requests.
-This is the rule that enables HTML caching for everything, with the exception of bypassing the cache if you have the no_cache
+This is the rule that enables HTML caching for everything, with the exception of bypassing the cache if you have the no_cache cookie.

-If you’re not using our Servebolt Optimizer plugin, it is recommended to replace no_cache
+If you’re not using our Servebolt Optimizer plugin, it is recommended to replace no_cache with wp-*|wordpress-*|comment_*| woocommerce_* in the bypass rule.

 Additional required rules for WooCommerce, or other dynamic endpoints on your site

-If you’re running WooCommerce, there are a couple of more endpoints that need to be excluded from caching.
+If you’re running WooCommerce, there are a couple more endpoints that need to be excluded from caching.
 The cart and checkout are by design dynamic, and can not be cached.
 The paths may vary, so you need to check what paths are in use for your cart and checkout.

 The following is a standard example where we have added two more page rules (the first two):